 Did you know that your association can use digital and traditional channels that leverage your online career center to improve membership marketing, boost member engagement, and increase non-dues revenue?
 Your career center holds great potential for membership marketing.
 In fact, association research shows that members continually rate job opportunities and career development as top benefits.
 Your online job board or career center provides more than just great member value (as if that weren’t enough!).
 It’s also a powerful tool for generating non-dues revenue for your organization.

-So, isn’t it time to take your job board to the next level with a comprehensive approach that highlights and grows your career center?
+So, isn’t it time to take your career center to the next level with a comprehensive approach that highlights and grows your career center?

 How to use multiple channels and your career center to improve membership marketing

 Because members value job opportunities and career development so highly, interacting with them through multiple touchpoints that promote your online career center can help you to retain members, attract new members, and drive revenue.
 Here are three digital and traditional channels and how you can use them to improve member engagement through your career center:

 Your members look to your organization for learning and networking opportunities.
 So, you likely already spend significant time creating events and meetings with informative content, quality speakers, and valuable networking opportunities to meet those needs.
 Why not use those events and meetings as an opportunity to showcase and grow your career center?
 Try these approaches:

 - Include a page highlighting the career center and its benefits on your meeting or event microsite.

 - Set up a booth at your event to promote your career center.